mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 - [Propose solutions with empathy](/blog/2022/04/22/what-to-do-if-you-dont-feel-heard-at-work/#propose-solutions-with-empathy)
 - [Lead by example](/blog/2022/04/22/what-to-do-if-you-dont-feel-heard-at-work/#lead-by-example)

 We would love to hear your personal experience on this topic.
-Any tip or story you would like to share with us and the rest of the readers?
+Do you have any tip or story you would like to share with us and the rest of the readers?
 Feel free to comment on our [Twitter](https://twitter.com/simplabs) or [LinkedIn](https://www.linkedin.com/company/simplabs-gmbh/).